Baton twirling: Description

-Baton twirling requires skillful coordination and great control of the human body.
-Additionally, it requires great flexibility to execute baton, dance, and gymnastics elements properly.
+Baton twirling requires coordination and control of the human body.
+Additionally, it requires flexibility to execute baton, dance, and gymnastics elements properly.

 The foundation of baton twirling is the thumb toss.
 This trick is accomplished from the middle of the baton.
 The baton is held in one hand at the waist.
 The baton is rolled over the thumb, and a slight hand movement lifts it.
 The thumb toss can be increased in difficulty with one or more spins done under the toss, cartwheels, front walkovers, illusions, or many more tricks.
 The baton can be tossed from either hand, but proficiency in both hands is preferable.
 For example, the baton can be caught blind behind the head, at the side, under a kick, under one or both legs, or in an illusion.
 Other tosses include the open hand toss and flat spin toss.

 The sport of baton twirling has many tricks common to all twirlers.
 The elbow roll is a common trick.
 Continuous elbow rolls go over one elbow, dip the second elbow, dip at the back, and over the first elbow again.
 This process can keep going as long as the baton stays in motion.
 Other common tricks include fishtails, open throats, open neck rolls, mouth rolls, and more.

 The routines have a predictable pattern of organization despite a unique organization of tricks based on ability.
 Typically, the twirlers have an initial routine constructed in each type of routine as they are ready.
 That routine is changed over and over during their career.
 For example, in basic march, the twirler places one hand on the left hip and cradles the baton in the other.
-Next, the twirler lifts the leg into a chair height, bends the leg, and lowers the foot back to the ground to the beat of "Stars and Stripes."
+Next, the twirler lifts the leg into a chair height, bends the leg, and lowers the foot back to the ground to the beat of "Stars and Stripes".
 Strut is an expansion of the basic march.
-It also counts the hitting of the foot off the ground based on the beat of "Stars and Stripes," but other dance moves with the coordinated baton are incorporated into its X pattern.
+It also counts the hitting of the foot off the ground based on the beat of "Stars and Stripes", but other dance moves with the coordinated baton are incorporated into its X pattern.

 Solo routines need specific music or beat to follow.
 Instead, the twirler attempts to constantly improve the routine with greater consistent speed, complicated tricks, and improved bodywork.
 The routine has specific sections from the vertical, horizontal, finger, and roll sections.
 It can include a walk up and back with poses, but the walk can be a tour jeté, leaps, skip, step ball changes, or a simple march.